-After watching the preview for Insanity I knew it was going to be much different than the only Beachbody workout I had been doing up to that point, P90X.
+After watching the Insanity infomercial I knew it was going to be much different than the only Beachbody workout I had done up to that point, P90X.
 Cardio was going to be the basis of the Insanity workout and I was due for some of that.

 (Beachbody’s words) The Insanity Workout is a 60 Day Total Body Conditioning Program which might be the hardest workout program ever.
 Shaun T will push you past your limits with 10 workout discs packed with plyometric drills on top of nonstop intervals of strength, power, resistance, and ab/core training moves.

 The secret to the Insanity workout is MAX Interval Training.
 Shaun T took traditional interval training and flipped it on its head.
 You perform long bursts of maximum intensity exercises with short periods of rest.
 Each Insanity Workout keeps you constantly challenged as you alternate between aerobic and anaerobic intervals performed at your MAX.
 It’s common to burn up to 1,000 calories an hour and get the most insane body in only 60 days.

 What separates the Insanity workout from other workouts is you are pushing yourself by only using your body weight.
 At the end of 60 days you will get a true representation of what your body should look like.
 Many people who do the Insanity workout will get results like:

 - Better Agility